 Originally from Washington State, Brianna was drawn to wine for its ability to fuse science, nature and art into a single medium.
 Appreciating the importance of each of these individual components, Brianna has pursued experiences in research, vineyard management and winemaking.
 Brianna obtained her Bachelor of Science in Viticulture and Enology from UC Davis and was involved in researching agricultural land succession and yeast metabolic capabilities.
 While working at Cain Vineyard and Winery, she collaborated with UC Berkeley to research insect vectored pathogens.
 Brianna’s past work experience also includes Chalone Vineyard in Monterey, Paul Hobbs’ Viña Cobos and Spottswoode.
 At BRYANT ESTATE, Brianna is excited to help weave vines of distinct hillside properties into wines of mirrored complexity.

-Tony joined BRYANT ESTATE in 2018 to oversee Sales and Marketing.
-A 25-year wine industry professional, Tony’s calling and passion lies in defining brands, cultivating collector communities and leading teams to deliver exceptional wines domestically and abroad.
+Tony joined BRYANT ESTATE in 2018 to oversee sales, marketing and day to day operations of the domain.
+A 25+ year wine industry professional, Tony’s calling and passion lies in defining brand identity, cultivating collector communities and leading teams to deliver exceptional wines domestically and abroad.
+As Chief storyteller, Tony enjoys sharing his love and passion not just for Bryant but for all wines.

 Joining the team in June 2017, Adam brings 8 years of winery and vineyard experience to BRYANT ESTATE.
 Having worked in France, South Africa, Australia, New Zealand and Oregon, Adam’s diverse experience alongside some of the most venerable wineries in the industry makes him a valuable cross-functional contributor to our estate’s rich history of crafting some of the finest wines in the world.
 A St. Louis native, his passion for wine growing began in Australia where he worked in the vineyards while attending graduate school with a focus on Urban Design & Sustainable Development.
 Adam has garnered respect in the industry for an extreme level of care, craft and collaboration.